mywayisone/Python-Learning/README.md

 # Python Learning Journey

-This repository contains my daily practice and projects as I learn to become a job-ready Python developer.
+This repository contains daily practice and projects on the learning path to become a job-ready Python developer.

 - ✅ Daily exercises
 - 🧪 Mini projects